sonykikuma/clinikk-frontend/README.md

-keep the backend running as this frontend is working on local backend, so this will fetch data when the backend server is running(on localhost:3000) also try to keep file size 5-50mb or less than 100mb file format should be .mp4(not HD)
+keep the backend running as this frontend is working on local backend, so this will fetch data when the backend server is running(on localhost:3000) also try to keep file size 5-50mb or less than 100mb file format should be .mp4(and not HD)